john-heid/john-heid/README.md

 ## Hi, I'm John Heid 👋
  🔭 I’m currently working on a racing/drifting game in Godot!

-I've been into game programming ever since my first project, a Haxball clone in Unity.
+I've been into programming ever since my first project, a Haxball clone in Unity.
 I largely took a break from game/dev during college, but have been recently getting back into it with the Godot Engine.
+Physics based movement (Lonely Mountain Downhill) and system management/optimization (Factorio), or both combined (Cosmoteer) are some of my inspirations.

+While my main hobby is game development, I enjoy programming as a whole!
+Especially back-end!

 <!--
 **bigmanchadley/bigmanchadley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.